Toyo Suyemoto: Career and works

+Later life and death

 After the war, she moved with her parents to Cincinnati, Ohio.
 She worked in the libraries of the University of Cincinnati and the Cincinnati Art Museum.
 In 1958, her son Kay died of a disease contracted in the camp.
 She attended the University of Michigan to get her Masters of Library Science.
 In 1964, she began working for the Ohio State University Library.
+During this time, she spoke frequently to high schooler and university audiences to educate and bring national attention to the long-lasting impacts of incarceration for Japanese-Americans.
 She retired in 1985.
+Before her death, she donated over forty boxes of poems and works to OSU, with whom she had a close relationship with due to her long career at the university.
+Suyemoto remained active in the arts community until her death in December 2003.
 Although her poetry was not very well known, she published poems in publications including The Yale Review and Commonground.
 Poet Lawson Fusao Inada referred to her as "our major Camp Poet and Nikkei Poet Laureate".
 The Rutgers University Press published her memoir posthumously in 2007.